 This command supports a

 --jsdebugger for opening

 the Browser Toolbox.

-The Marionette harness Python package has a set of unit tests, which are written by using the pytest framework.
+The Marionette harness Python package has a set of mock-styled unit tests that uses the pytest framework.
 The following command will run all tests:

 To run a specific test specify the full path to the module: